bhaskarhadimanig/sfal-vsd/README.md

 ## Cell design flow
 The information of the standard cell's are avilable in the library.<br>
-Library contains different flowers of same standard cells like cell's with different functinality, different size.<br>
+Library contains different flavors of same standard cells like cell's with different size and with different functinality(AND, OR, Inverter etc...) of cell's.<br>

 </details>